vtaymany/Horiseon-refactor/README.md

 ## Main project goal

-* This project optimizes Horiseon for search engines by improving the accessbility of their webpage
+* This project optimizes Horiseon on search engines by improving the accessibility of their webpage

 ## Updates
 * **Note** None of the following changes alters the visual appearance of the page